utmandrew/virtual-mystery/docs/docker_setup/README.md

-This guide will go through deploying Virtual Mystery via docker from a fresh Ubuntu/WSL2 install.
+This guide will go through deploying Virtual Mystery via docker from a fresh Ubuntu/WSL2 install, similar to what was done in the [WSL_setup](https://github.com/utmandrew/virtual-mystery/tree/master/docs/WSL_setup "WSL setup documentation") documentation.